sakurada0291/OpTkVNStyle/README.md

 # OpTkVNStyle

-## What's "OpTkVNStyle", anyway?
+## What is "VNStyle", anyway?
-OpTkVNSTYle, or OpenTaiko VN Style is the upcoming skin that focuses on cute and simplistic theme influenced from every visual novels' user interface and background.
+VNStyle, or "Visual Novel Style" is the upcoming skin that focuses on cute and simplistic theme influenced from every visual novels' user interface and background, which works for OpenTaiko.
-This skin aims itself to be open for personalization as assets/materials are free to modify, and contribution if any volunteers share their original assets in order to keep this skin "open-source".
+This skin aims itself to be open for personalization as assets/materials are free to modify, and contribution are always welcome for everyone if anyone is willing to share their original assets in order to make improvements.
+Hence, it will be open-source as always.

 ## Preface
 - Before using this skin, remember to have **YOUR OWN RESPONSIBILITY** when installing this skin to OpenTaiko.
 We will not provide any support that has been already answered in FAQs.